How I Cut Search Latency from 17.77s to 988ms in Production

 })->orderBy('sort_no')->get();

 Accessing relationships inside a loop triggers lazy-loaded queries per item.
 Eager loading fetches them in bulk, eliminating repeated database round-trips.
-This single change reduced database round-trips from 100+ queries (100 'row' of data iterated) to ~3-5 queries per search request.
+This single change reduced database round-trips from 100+ queries (one per row of data) down to ~3–5 queries per search request.

 Before: